gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 ##### Quote is Complete

-On a Situation type question, when the quizzer has completed the Quotation, the quizmaster will say, "Quote is complete."
+On a Situation type question, when the quizzer has completed the quotation, the quizmaster will say, "Quote is complete."

 ##### Appending an Answer